ucali/concurrent/README.md

 Header-only library to simplify long running multistep processing and concurrent computation.
-Optional boost dependency for fibers.
+Optional boost dependency for fibers and opencl 1.1+.

 Tested with msvc14, gcc5, clang3.7.